ajbowen249/dungeon-delver-engine/readme.md

 Built into this project is a test campaign that flexes features of the engine.
 Other projects that wish to use this engine should be able to simply use `zasm` with the `--8080` argument and include `src/engine/dde.asm`.

-Only the raw binary is created for the test campaign, at `build/test_campaign.hex`.
-It is meant to be loaded at `$B200` (`45568`).
+The build process creates raw binaries in two formats for the "Test Campaign," which should be output at `build/test_campaign.co` and `build/test_campaign.hex`.
+The former is a Model 100 `.co`-format machine language program file, and the `.hex` file is an Intel Hex format encoding of the raw campaign binary.

+> Note: So far, both the large flagship project and even the small test campaign are already too large for the `.co` file to be saved to the Model 100's internal storage.

+### From Cassette

+With help from [majick](https://github.com/majick), the build script produces a `.co`-formatted file binary file.
+This file is too large to work in the Model 100's built-in storage, but can be loaded up through the cassette interface.
+This is currently only confirmed working on [CloudT](https://bitchin100.com/CloudT/#!/M100Display), but should, theoretically, work on a stock Model 100 when loaded through the cassette interface as well.
+To run it on CloudT:

-Before either method, get into the BASIC prompt and run `clear 256, 45568`.
+1. Enter BASIC, and run `clear 256,45568`
+2. Click "Choose File," and select `test_campaign.co`
+3. Run `cloadm`
+4. When it's done loading, run `call 45568`

-### Physical Model 100
+### Physical Model 100 With Just a Serial Cable

 If you have a serial connection established with a PC running an application that can send ascii files, this repository includes a two-step process to transfer the campaign binary to it.
 For the first step, run `clear 256, 45056`, as we'll be using some higher memory than the campaign itself.
 Transfer the `loadhx.ba` BASIC program under `utils` to your machine and start it up.
 It will await an intel hex format file and begin poking it into `$B000` (`45056`).
 Send over `build/ldhx.hex`.
 Note that this first loader script is slow, and has only been proven to work consistently through [`Tera Term`](https://tera-term.en.softonic.com/) with a 50ms delay between characters.
 It will only be used to load the faster loader.
 When it is complete, an assembly-language version of essentially this same application will be loaded, and you can save it for easier re-use now with `savem "ldhx",45056,45568,45056`.
 Once this is complete, you'll want to delete the original `loadhx.do` file to make some room.

 Once the fast loader is loaded, running it will once again wait for an intel hex format file, only now it will begin inserting at `$B200` (`45568`).
 This loader is much faster, and has proven stable with only a 5ms delay between characters.
+Once it's done loading, start it up with `call 45586`.

 ### Virtual-T

-Using the [Virtual-T](https://sourceforge.net/projects/virtualt/) emulator, first run `clear` command above.
-Then, using the `Memory Editor` tool, load the output hex file starting at address `$B200`.
+Using the [Virtual-T](https://sourceforge.net/projects/virtualt/) emulator, first run `clear 256,45568`.
+Then, using the `Memory Editor` tool, load the output `.hex` file starting at address `$B200`.
+Once that is done, you can run it with `call 45568`.

-#### Once Loaded

-Once the binary is loaded into memory through any method, you can run it with `call 45568`.
-Note that the binary size is currently unoptimized, and the test campaign appears to already exceed the size that a 24k machine can save for later via the `savem` command.

 ## Gameplay